Is Hospice Right for My Loved One?

-Most people don’t like to think about having the conversation with their loved one about hospice, In fact, it can even be uncomfortable for physicians to start the conversation about hospice with a patient’s family.
+Most people don’t like to think about having “the conversation” with their loved ones about hospice.
+In fact, it can even be uncomfortable for physicians to start a conversation about hospice with a patient’s family.

-But just one conversation can really help save a loved one from suffering and provide much needed support services and relief for caregivers, too.
+Just one conversation can really help save a loved one from suffering and provide much-needed support services and relief for caregivers, too.

-- Talking about hospice care does not mean giving up hope
+- Talking about hospice care does not mean you're giving up hope

-- Discussing hospice gives your loved ones and you information about all the options available to them
+- Discussing hospice gives your loved one–and your family members–access to information and resources that are available to them

-A person should think about hospice long before he or she faces a medical crisis.
-But a number of events can trigger a conversation about hospice care.
+A person should think about hospice long before he or she faces a medical crisis, however a number of events can trigger a conversation about hospice care.

 Consider talking to your loved ones about hospice when:

 - They have been diagnosed with a terminal illness

 - Repeated trips to the emergency room or hospitalizations are occurring